 There are many great reasons to live in Louisiana, but Mardi Gras has to be near the top of the list.
 And king cake–the most regal cake of all–makes the carnival season even more special.
 This sugary confection comes out of hiding about three weeks before Mardi Gras day and is obsessed over by legions of passionate pastry aficionados who devour and debate their way through every king cake.
 And then it’s gone in a flash–into sweet hibernation.

 After a few rounds of trial and error, I found the perfect balance–tasty and easy–for my boudin king cake.
 There are only six key ingredients in this Cajun recipe: Start with your favorite boudin or make your own; you’ll need a block of pepper jack cheese; pick up a couple packages of Crescent dinner roll sheets (not the rolls), open up a jar of red pepper jelly; chop some green onion tops; and fry up some crispy bacon.
-Once you gather all your ingredients, the assembly of this Cajun recipe is easy, and it all bakes up golden brown and spicy delicious in less than an hour.
+Once you gather all your ingredients, the assembly of this Cajun recipe is easy, and this Boudin King Cake bakes up golden brown and spicy delicious in less than an hour.

 - ½ cup red pepper jelly, such as Tabasco